Buddha-11/Opti_flow/README.md

 Other Tools: REST APIs, JWT for authentication, and cookie-based session management.

-#START-MANUAL
+🔑START-UP MANUAL

 Well first of all do --->
 git clone https://github.com/Buddha-11/Opti_flow

-Then in both frontend and backend folder command terminal as ---> npm install
+Then in both frontend and backend folder command your terminal as ---> npm install
 (Will Install all dependancies)